mahdi-shafiei/STAT-4830/section/0/notes.md

 ## Preview: Solving spam classification with optimization

 Let's start with a classic problem: sorting important emails from spam.

+The point of this preview is to show how a machine learning task turns into an optimization problem:
+1. We define features: how an email becomes a vector $x$.
+2. We define decision variables: weights $w$ that turn features into a prediction.
+3. We define an objective: a loss function that scores the weights (cross-entropy).
+4. We solve the optimization problem by minimizing the loss with gradient descent.

 ### How computers read email